saket349/SDE/BST/Floor and Ceil.md

-#### concept is same as of finding predessor of the given key, only difference is here floor can be key itself, but in predessor key can not be its own predessor
+#### Concept is same as of finding predessor of the given key, only difference is here floor can be key itself, but in predessor key can not be its own predessor
 ### Algorithm ---
 ```
 1 Start at the root Node.